theforeman/theforeman.org/professional-services.md

 ATIX specialize in support and operation consulting.
 For more information, check out their [Foreman](https://atix.de/en/foreman/) consulting page.
 You can also read about ATIX's areas of focus and contributions to the wider Foreman community in the guest blog [ATIX in the Foreman Community](https://theforeman.org/2020/10/atix-in-the-foreman-community.html).

+### betadots

+betadots specialize in operation consulting and training.
+Fore more information, check out their [homepage](https://www.betadots.de).
+You can read about betadots's focus and their contributions to the Foreman community in the blog post [betadots consulting services](https://theforeman.org/2024/06/betadots-consulting-services.html).

 ### inuits.eu

 Inuits specialize in open-source consulting and host our beloved ConfigMgmtCamp.
 For more information about the solutions they implement, check out their [case studies](https://inuits.eu/businesscases/).
 You can read about [inuits.eu](inuits.eu)'s history with Foreman in the guest blog [inuits.eu in the Foreman Community](https://theforeman.org/2021/06/inuitseu-in-the-foreman-community.html)